shakes76/PatternAnalysis-2024/recognition/Classifying the ADNI dataset for Alzheimer's by GFNet - s4743425/README.md

         norm_layer=partial(nn.LayerNorm, eps=1e-6)
 ```

-The results do show a relatively high success rate of correct predictions of Alzheimer's disease, however there is still room for improvement.
+The results do show a relatively high success rate of correct predictions of Alzheimer's disease, however, there is still room for improvement.
 Further
-testing  of the GFnet with a greater depth and/or number of embedded dimensions may yield a higher test accuracy, however this will likely increase the training time significantly.
-Variants of the GFnet may also work well on ADNI, such as the CNN-style hierarchical models which may capture the underlining data structure better.
+testing  of the GFnet with a greater depth and/or number of embedded dimensions may yield a higher test accuracy, however, this will likely increase the training time significantly.
+Variants of the GFnet may also work well on ADNI, such as the CNN-style hierarchical models which may capture the underlying data structure better.

 ## References